Yellow Chili's

 A pan with boiling quinoa.

-• Once the quinoa is boiled, reduce the heat to low and close the lid of the pan.
-Allow the quinoa to cook for 15 to 20 minutes or until all the water is absorbed
+• After it boils, reduce the heat to low and cover the pan with a lid.
+Allow the quinoa to simmer for 15 to 20 minutes, or until all the water is absorbed.

 Quinoa is being cooked with lid closed.

-• After the water is absorbed, remove the pot from the heat and let it rest for at least 5 minutes before opening the lid.
-Finally, open the lid and fluff the quinoa with a fork.
-It is now ready for you to taste and enjoy
+• Once the water is absorbed, take the pot off the heat and let it rest, covered, for at least 5 minutes.
+Then, remove the lid and fluff the quinoa gently with a fork.
+This resting period allows the grains to settle, absorb any remaining moisture, and become fluffier.
+Your quinoa is now ready to be served and enjoyed.

 Perfectly cooked quinoa in a pan.